In 2007 in July, we have

 the setting of the midwinter sun.
 (Trilithons, the pairs of standing

-stones that form a horseshoe shape in the centre of the Sarsen circle) Then the weather
+stones that form a horseshoe shape in the center of the Sarsen circle)

-changed and we got a beautiful sky for the photos,(further information: http://www.stonehenge.co.uk/)
+changed and we got a beautiful sky for the photos.

 At